gwy15/bankapp/README.md

 > Please note that this app works on python 3.9 exclusively.
 It can work on 3.8, maybe, but I'm too lazy to adapt.
 >
-> If you have problem installing python 3.9 due to multiple version collision, please see the [Docker](https://github.com/gwy15/bankapp#develop-in-docker) section below.
+> If you have problem installing python 3.9 due to multiple versions collision, please see the [Docker](https://github.com/gwy15/bankapp#develop-in-docker) section below.

 I'll skip installing python3.9.
 You can find the instructions to install poetry [here].